Live call analytics and agent assist for your contact center with Amazon language AI services

-The usage costs add up to about $0.17 for a 5-minute call, although this can vary based on options selected, whether you use Transcribe analytics or standard mode, and total usage because usage affects Free Tier eligibility and volume tiered pricing for many services.
+The usage costs add up to about $0.17 for a 5-minute call, although this can vary based on options selected, whether you use Transcribe analytics or standard mode, whether you use the LLM options for Agent Assist and call summarization, and total usage because usage affects Free Tier eligibility and volume tiered pricing for many services.
 For more information about the services that incur usage costs, see the following:

 - AWS AppSync pricing

 - Amazon Translate pricing